 "Continuous Code Inspection" talk explained use of industrial C++ coding standard and normative coding convention, with dedicated analysis tools.
 After explanation on those rules and tooling, a dedicated jenkins plugin was demonstrated.
 Such jenkins integration makes QA mostly a single checkbox to enable, and provide history graphs, reports, and external tools integration.
 Introduction was a little slow imho but content was demonstrating the power of jenkins plugin model to adapt software factory to specific industrial needs.

 Coffee break with delicious Danish chocolates …

-Sony was presenting its "Huge Jenkins Cluster", with 4 master, some of them handling up to 6000 jobs, 300 slaves, 7000 builds a day an executing 175,000 tests a day for android platforms.
-Development teams use a dedicated slave machine with android devices connected through USB.
+Sony was presenting its "Huge Jenkins Cluster", with 4 controllers, some of them handling up to 6000 jobs, 300 agents, 7000 builds a day an executing 175,000 tests a day for android platforms.
+Development teams use a dedicated agent machine with android devices connected through USB.